How To Define Whiplash Pain

 - History of neck pain

-- Severity of the collision
+- How bad the collision was

 Why Does Whiplash Happen?

 The most common explanation is that an internal tear occurs in some of the ligaments or muscles of the neck.
 This causes great pain in this area.
-This pain can spread to the head or back, in addition to producing other, less common but equally boring symptoms.
+This pain can spread to the head or back, in addition to producing other, less common symptoms.
 However, some studies show that the symptoms of whiplash have nothing to do with the appearance of a sprain.
 Some experts suggest that this would be a psychosomatic problem, more related to stress than physical damage.

 Kennewick Chiropractic Injury Clinic